andy-guttridge/song-mates/README.md

 - The approach to using a custom template tag to pass data to the base HTML template was adapated from (https://stackoverflow.com/questions/21062560/django-variable-in-base-html) and then refined with reference to the official Django documentation.
 - This [stack overflow question](https://stackoverflow.com/questions/53672002/how-to-call-conditional-statements-on-template-tags-with-no-arguments-django) was referenced for details on how to convert a custom template tag to a variable in Django template.
 - The technique for displaying values of a many to many field in the admin panel was adapted from [stack overflow question](https://stackoverflow.com/questions/18108521/many-to-many-in-list-display-django)
+- This [stack overflow question](https://stackoverflow.com/questions/21666963/django-forms-multiplechoicefield-only-selects-one-value) was referenced to discover how to access a list of values returned by a multiple choice Django form element.
+- The technique of using an `initial` argument when initialising a form to set a form input's initial value is from (https://stackoverflow.com/questions/604266/django-set-default-form-values)
+- Using the `_in` lookup parameter to find out if the value of a field exists within a list was adapated from (https://stackoverflow.com/questions/70703168/check-if-each-value-within-list-is-present-in-the-given-django-model-table-in-a)

 ### Content